Three subjects to include in a successful social media strategy: Author Edition

 And don’t just focus on social media platforms.

 Your author website blog is an organic, inbound marketing tool that brings potential readers straight to your website from the wilds of the internet.
-Perhaps write a long blog post about the history and influences of your genre.
-Maybe mention the book you’ve written…No. You should absolutely mention your book if it fits with the blog post.
+You could write a long blog post about the history and influences of your genre on the book you’ve just written.

 Then promote your blog on social media.
 Bring people to where your book is.